 Choosing cannabis for sleep can be tricky.
 A little THC helps, but too much might keep you awake.
 According to a recent Palo Alto University study, insufficient CBD may interfere with good sleep.
 At the same time, a higher dose may help you sleep longer and wake up fewer times during the night.

 In a recent survey, one in five older adults surveyed used medical marijuana to alleviate low moods and ease chronic tension.
 More than 90% said it helped.
 Meanwhile, the treatment of post-traumatic stress disorder (PTSD) is emerging as another primary use.

 A Scientific Explanation:

-So far, there is little data for these mental health problems.
+So far, there is little data on these mental health problems.
 We will know more soon.
 At least seven studies of cannabis for anxiety or depression are ongoing in the United States and worldwide.
-Scientists also did at least six studies for PTSD.
-For now, small studies and surveys are hinting at benefits and problems — particularly for depression.
+Scientists also did at least six studies on PTSD.
+For now, minor studies and surveys hint at benefits and problems — particularly depression.